 Each year qualified applications for the SS/HS Initiative exceed the availability of funds.
-With additional funds in FY 2010, CMHS could reach more communities with this comprehensive program designed to foster the healthy development of children and prevent youth violence.
+In FY 2009 funding was available for only 7% of all qualified applicants.
+With additional funds in FY 2011, CMHS could reach more communities with this comprehensive program designed to foster the healthy development of children and prevent youth violence.

 The primary objective of this grant program is to promote healthy development, foster resilience in the face of adversity, and prevent violence.
 To participate in the program, a partnership must be established between a local education authority, a local mental health authority, a local law enforcement agency, a local juvenile justice agency, and family members and students.
-These partnerships must demonstrate evidence of an integrated, comprehensive community-wide strategy that addresses:
+These partnerships must demonstrate integrated, evidence of an comprehensive community-wide strategy that addresses:

-- Safe school environments and violence prevention activities; - Alcohol, tobacco, and other drug prevention activities; - Student behavioral, social, and emotional supports; - Mental health services.
+- Safe school environments and violence prevention activities: - Alcohol, tobacco, and other drug prevention activities: - Student behavioral, social, and emotional supports; - Mental health services.
 (This element may only be funded by SAMHSA); - Early childhood social and emotional learning programs.
 (This element may only be funded by SAMHSA);